-Character position Specify the starting position on the line of the first character to be tested or compared to the created.

-Note that this will be calculated using the CPI value specified for the report definition when it was name of line type.
+Character position Specify the starting position on the line of the first character to be tested or compared to the comparison value.
+Note that this will be calculated using the CPI value specified for the report definition when it was created.
+TYPE Indicates that the comparison value contains the name of line type.
 This allows you to test the type of other lines on the page and identify the type of this line by reference to those lines.
+You must guard against circular definitions, i.e. one report line referring to another which refers back to the first report line.